MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/malaysia/apac-mys-e-invoices.md

 1. On the Action Pane, select **Inquiries** \> **Batch submission invoices** to view the invoices that were submitted within this batch.

 > [!NOTE]
-> Due to the restrictions for submitted data size introduced by the authorities, the maximum number of invoices included into one batch is limited by 60.
-If the number of the invoices being processed is higher then several batches will be automatically generated.
+> Due to the restrictions for submitted data size introduced by the authorities, the maximum number of invoices included in one batch is limited by 60.
+If the number of invoices being processed is higher than several batches will be automatically generated.